senovsky/cucumber-boilerplate/README.md

 ## Requirements

 - Node.js LTS, including npm ([NVM](https://github.com/coreybutler/nvm-windows) recommended)

-Selenium server isn't required, because only Chrome is tested, using Selenium-less chromedriver service.
+- Selenium server running at http://localhost:4444/wd/hub with chromedriver
+- Chrome

-## .gitlab-ci.yml
+## Jenkinsfile

-In the root folder, the file `.gitlab-ci.yml` contains sections `e2e_*`, `tests_passed` and `tests_failed`.
-It enables the tests to run automatically on a server, which also serves the HTML report.
+In the root folder, the `Jenkinsfile` contains stage `e2e-tests`.
+It enables the tests to run automatically on a server and create a JUnit report.

 ## Manual installation & test run